flutter/website/developing-packages.md

 #### Step 2a: Define the package API (.dart)

-The API of the plugin package is defined in Dart plugin.
-To start, open `hello/` in IntelliJ IDEA (or your favorite Dart editor).
-The plugin API is located in `lib/hello.dart` shown in the Project view.
+The API of the plugin package is defined in Dart code.
+Open the main `hello/` folder in IntelliJ IDEA (or your favorite Dart editor).
+Locate the file `lib/hello.dart`.

-To run the plugin, you need to launch the plugin **example app**, which requires defining a launch configuration:

-1. Select 'Run > Edit Configurations...'.
-1. Select '+' and then 'Flutter'.
-1. In 'Dart entrypoint', enter `<plugin folder>/example/lib/main.dart`.
-1. Select 'OK'.
-1. Launch the example app with 'Run' or 'Debug'.

-*Note*: [Hot reload](https://flutter.io/faq/#hot-reload) is only supported for changes to Dart code, not for Android and iOS code.

 #### Step 2b: Add Android platform code (.java/.kt)

+We recommend you edit the Android code using Android Studio.

 Before editing the Android platform code in Android Studio, first make sure that the code has been built at least once (i.e., run the example app from IntelliJ,